unoplatform/Uno.Wasm.Bootstrap/Readme.md

 <WashShellUseFileIntegrity>False</WashShellUseFileIntegrity>
 ```

+### Support for Content prefetching
+The `WashShellGeneratePrefetchHeaders` controls the generation of `<link rel="prefetch" />` nodes in the index.html header.

+It is enabled by default and allows for the browser to efficiently fetch the applications
+webassembly and .NET assemblies files, while the JavaScript and WebAssembly runtimes are
+being initialized.

+This prefetching feature is particularly useful if the http server supports HTTP/2.0.

 ## Environment variables
 Mono provides the ability to configure some features at initialization, such as logging or GC.